etech-project/github-actions-test/README.md

 ## GITHUB Actions

-A random for testing GitHub actions workflow
+A random for testing GitHub actions workflow.
+Push